ons-cherif/Optimizing-a-Pipeline-in-Azure/README.md

 Actually, getting good or bad results, is related to how well your model is prepared:

-1 - **The dataset and the cleaning: We used a Cleaing function included in the Train.py Script.** <br>
+1 - **The dataset and the cleaning: We used a Cleaning function included in the Train.py Script.** <br>
    - Use TabularDatasetFactory method to retreive data from the specified path.<br>
    - Convert the extracted data into a binary dataframe representation that will be used later with the LogisticRegression classifier.
-We used Get_dummies() for the string type columns and lambda expressions for bolean columns, and returned x_df and y_df to be used at a later stage of the experiment.<br>
+We used Get_dummies() for the string type columns and lambda expressions for bolean columns, and returned x_df and y_df to be used at a later stage in the experiment.<br>
-   - We specify the Hyperparameters to be used during the experiment.
+   - Specify parameter sampler to use in the Hyperparameters to be used during the experiment.
 For this cas, we will consider:
       - The inverse of regularization strength: _**C**_<br>
    and <br>
       - The maximum number of iterations taken for the solvers to converge: _**max_iter**_<br>